This post contains affiliate links for your convenience. View our full disclosure policy here.

 This post has been on my heart for sometime.
-As a teacher who has taught multiple grades, I really do feel that kindergarten is really its’ own world.
+As a teacher who has taught multiple grades, I really do feel that Kindergarten is really its own world.
 Kindergarten is often inside elementary schools and expected to be just that – elementary.
 However, Kindergarten students are NOT elementary students yet.
+In remembering that early learners might need a little extra care and a little extra patience, I came up with 10 things that I believe your Kindergarten student wants you to know!

 1. I am only 5.
 I might turn 6, but I am still young.
 Let me be little.